MortenBeck/guess-the-worth/README.md

 # Guess The Worth

-A web application for an artist collective selling paintings through an innovative "bid what you want" system with secret price thresholds.
+A full-stack web application for an artist collective featuring an innovative "bid what you want" auction system with hidden price thresholds.
+Built as a DevOps course project at DTU, demonstrating modern cloud deployment, CI/CD practices, and comprehensive testing strategies.

-**Status**: 🚧 In Development | DevOps Course Project - DTU

 ---